-An optimally functioning brain keeps all our faculties intact.
-Naini Setalvad lists a number of brain food to boost various aspects of brain function.
+An optimally functioning brain keeps all our faculties ticking.
+Naini Setalvad lists a number of foods to boost various aspects of brain function.

-Cow’s ghee: Also known as liquid gold, cow’s ghee is a super brain food.
+Cow’s ghee: Also known as liquid gold, cow’s ghee is a super food for the brain.
 It serves as a lubricant for the faster functioning of the brain.
 Cow’s ghee is said to promote memory and intelligence according to Charaka, the author of the most influential texts of ayurveda, thanks to its high Vitamin A content.

-Banana: An excellent source of potassium and magnesium, bananas are great intelligence boosters for brain food.
+Banana: An excellent source of potassium and magnesium, bananas are great intelligence boosters.
 The potassium helps deliver oxygen to the brain and magnesium promotes proper electrical activity between nerve cells in the brain.
 Both of these nutrients aid normal cognitive function and help keep the brain sharp.
 Bananas may also help in preventing age-related cognitive declines in memory.

-Strawberry: Everyone’s favourite red-coloured berries are brilliant brain boosters.
+Strawberries: Everyone’s favourite red berries are brilliant brain boosters.
 Strawberries are a rich source of anthocyanins and other flavonoids which improve memory.
-Include these in your diet when they are in season.
+Make sure you include these in your diet when they are in season.

-Turmeric: Some people refer to turmeric as powdered gold because of the amazing health benefits of this ancient spice.
-Research has proven that curcumin, which is the active component of turmeric, can directly enter the brain and benefit the brain cells.
+Turmeric: Some people refer to turmeric as powdered gold because of the amazing health benefits this ancient spice is bundled with.
+Scientific research has proven that curcumin, which is the active component of turmeric, can directly enter the brain and benefit the brain cells.
 It also boosts a growth hormone that helps brain cells grow.
 Turmeric prevents the onset of Alzheimer’s as the brain’s intake of oxygen improves.

 Cocoa: Cocoa powder is a great mood booster and improves blood flow to the brain.
 Packed with flavonoids and antioxidants, which serve as brain boosting compounds, cocoa assists a great deal in learning and improving memory.